Home » RECAP: University Wide Meeting, February 2019

-Dr. Diamante’s message was quite direct: Students are encouraged to fully utilize the assistance of their academic and/or clinical advisers to help with course questions, contacting instructors, arranging peer contact, and much more.
+Dr. Diamante’s message was quite direct: Students are encouraged to fully utilize the assistance of their academic and/or clinical advisors to help with course questions, contacting instructors, arranging peer contact, and much more.
 Helping students with any question, problem, or clarification is their responsibility.
-She also reminded students who may not be “clicking” with their advisers to contact her for a reassignment, and for those who may need direction beyond their advisers, Dr. Diamante is able to put students in touch with an experienced life coach associated with the medical school to help with issues that reach outside academics.
+She also reminded students who may not be “clicking” with their advisors to contact her for a reassignment, and for those who may need direction beyond their advisors, Dr. Diamante is able to put students in touch with an experienced life coach associated with the medical school to help with issues that reach outside academics.

 Upcoming administrative initiatives were presented by Chris Dudley, Deputy Vice Chancellor for Administration & Student Affairs, with emphasis on Academic Board activities and upcoming preparation for OUM’s next re-accreditation visit in 2020.

 Following Chris was an interesting report on enrollment demographics as of 31 December 2018 from Joy Braun, Associate Director for Administration, Registrar & Bursar which profiled OUM as the “United Nations of medical education” with its